 Employment Outlook and Salary Info

-According to predictions by the U.S. Bureau of Labor Statistics (BLS), job opportunities for middle school teachers will increase 6% between 2014 and 2024, which is just about as fast as average.
-Additionally, the BLS predicted employment of high school teachers to increase by 6% during the same time frame, which is slower than average.
+According to predictions by the U.S. Bureau of Labor Statistics (BLS), job opportunities for middle school teachers will increase 3% between 2018 and 2028, which is slower than average.
+Additionally, the BLS predicted employment of high school teachers to increase by 4% during the same time frame, which is as fast as average.
 Prospects may vary depending on region and subject taught.

 Continuing Education Information